-- (i) Equipment and tools necessary to comply with the work specified in the agreement between the Operator and the maintenance organization: - (ii) Sufficient supplies and spare parts to ensure timely rectification of defects with regard to the Minimum Equipment List (MEL) provisions as specified in the agreement between the Operator and the maintenance organization.
+- (i) Equipment and tools necessary to comply with the work specified in the agreement between the Operator and the maintenance organization; - (ii) Sufficient supplies and spare parts to ensure timely rectification of defects with regard to the Minimum Equipment List (MEL) provisions as specified in the agreement between the Operator and the maintenance organization.
 (GM)

-- □ Identified/Assessed the requirement criteria for technical data, equipment, tools and material in the AMO selection process. - □ Interviewed responsible manager(s).
+witor / totiono Identified/Assessed the requirement criteria for technical data, equipment, tools and material in the AMO selection process.
+Interviewed responsible manager(s).
 Examined selected AMO selection records.
 Examined selected AMO oversight/monitoring reports (focus: verifying adequacy of AMO data/equipment/supplies/parts to perform maintenance).
 Observed aircraft part/component installation/replacement (focus: availability/use of necessary technical data/equipment/tools/material for maintenance activity being performed).
 Observed line maintenance operations (focus: availability/use of necessary technical data/equipment/tools/material for maintenance activity being performed).
 Observed aircraft parts/components management/handling (focus: availability/use of necessary technical data/equipment/tools/material for management/handling of aircraft parts/components).

-Other Actions (Specify) Gu idance and spe inc ols and equipment, as specified in the Approved Data, can be made available when needed.
-Tools dequipment, which require to be controlled in terms of servicing or calibration to measure ecified dimensions and torque figures, are to be clearly identified and listed in a control register, luding any personal tools and equipment that the organization agrees can be used.
-Where the inufacturer specifies a particular tool or equipment, then that tool or equipment is used, unless the
+Tools and equipment, as specified in the Approved Data, can be made available when needed.
+Tools and equipment, which require to be controlled in terms of servicing or calibration to measure specified dimensions and torque figures, are to be clearly identified and listed in a control register, including any personal tools and equipment that the organization agrees can be used.
+Where the manufacturer specifies a particular tool or equipment, then that tool or equipment is used, unless the